 A permutation test (aka randomization test) for MATLAB, testing for a difference in means between two samples.
-It supports one- and two-tailed tests, and returns a p-value, the observed difference, and the effect size.
+It supports one- and two-tailed tests, and returns a p-value, the observed difference, and the effect size (Hedges g).
 The result can optionally be visualized using a histogram.
 It is also possible to perform exact tests, during which all possible permutations are considered.

 Fails in 2019b due to deprecated call to 'hist' on line 160.
 Correcting to 'histogram' resolves it.